-When you've graduated from using a studio-supplied mat to buying your own, it requires a little research.
+When you've graduated from using a studio-supplied yoga mat to buying your own, it requires a little research.
 You thought you were just going to grab one off the shelf, but now you have to take into account what material it's made from and if its texture feels right to your hands, feet and even your forehead.
 Another factor to consider is mat thickness.

 Yoga mats range from the super-thin travel variety that roll up tightly to take up little room in your suitcase to plush versions that cushion you during a soothing restorative practice.